LuckyJimJD/EmploymentLaw/_pages/syllabus.md

 Your final grade for the term will be based on four take-home research & writing problems (20% each; 80% total) and your in-class performance (20%).
 There will be no final exam or paper for this course.

 The graded problem assignments (from the _Developing Professional Skills_ workbook) and due dates are indicated in the "Schedule & Assignments" section of the syllabus.

-The in-class performance component of your grade will be based on your contribution to class discussion.

 #### Attendance